-A school nurse is in the district each day to serve the needs of the students in case of sudden illness or injury.
+A school nurse is in the district each day to serve the needs of the students in case of sudden illness or injury, according to RSD Policy JLC - Student Health Services.
 Immediate first aid will be given with further treatment being the responsibility of parents and/or guardians.
 Parents or guardians are contacted only if the nature of the illness or injury appears to require further attention.
 If a parent cannot be contacted, the person designated by the parent as emergency contacts will be called.
 It is important to keep this information up to date by notifying the school of any changes to your contact information or updating the information online, including new work numbers and cell numbers.
+School Board Policy EBBC/JLCE First Aid and Emergency Care